Rochdale Care Organisation - Senior Leadership Team

 Her commitment to excellence and patient-centred care was evident as she led numerous initiatives to improve service delivery and patient outcomes in the most highly pressured of heath care settings.

-Driven by a desire to make a broader impact within her community, Kay moved for the first time into a community-based role in 2020 as Associate Director of Nursing, later advancing to Divisional Director of Nursing.
+Driven by a desire to make a broader impact within her community, Kay then moved for the first time into a community-based role in 2020 as Associate Director of Nursing for Oldham, later advancing to Divisional Director of Nursing.

 Kay Miller image.jpg